A Survey of Deep Learning for Low-Shot Object Detection: Performance

-Table \ref{tab:gzsd_coco_benchmark} lists the performance of standard ZSD methods under two evaluation settings (ZSD, GZSD) on the most commonly used benchmark: MS COCO benchmark.
-Some trends can be found from this table.
-First, early ZSD methods are not consistent in the choices of semantic attributes and few of them are evaluated in the GZSD setting.
-But newly proposed ZSD methods mostly adopt word2vec as their semantic attributes and are evaluated in both ZSD setting and GZSD setting, which is more convenient for performance comparison.
-Second, generally the model performance of $48/17$ seen-unseen split is worse than $65/15$ seen-unseen split, which may be due to less categories and samples in seen data.
-Third, current data augmentation based ZSD methods cannot achieve satisfactory performance compared to newly proposed methods.
-Since data augmentation methods can outperform other methods when the shot number is small, data augmentation method can potentially be explored in the future.
+\autoref{tab:gzsd_coco_benchmark_4817} and \autoref{tab:gzsd_coco_benchmark_6515} demonstrate the performance of standard ZSOD methods under two evaluation protocols~(ZSOD, GZSOD) on the most commonly used benchmark: MS COCO benchmark.
+Some trends can be found in this table.
+(1) Early ZSOD methods are not consistent in the choice of semantic attributes, and only a few of them are evaluated under the GZSOD protocol.
+Nevertheless, the newly proposed ZSOD methods mostly adopt word2vec as their semantic attributes and use both ZSOD protocol and GZSOD protocol to evaluate the model, which is more convenient for performance comparison.
+(2) The model performance of $48/17$ base-novel split is generally inferior to that of $65/15$ base-novel split, which is attributed to the fewer classes and samples in the base dataset.
+(3) Current data augmentation methods for ZSOD cannot achieve satisfying performance compared to the newly proposed ZSOD methods.
+However, data augmentation methods can outperform other methods when the shot number is small in FSOD, which is still promising in ZSOD.
+(4) The newly proposed ZSOD methods, such as CLIP-ZSOD, incorporate pre-trained cross-modal models like CLIP in their training process and achieve remarkable performance compared to state-of-the-art methods.
+This demonstrates the potential to transfer external foundation models in future ZSOD research, leading to even higher performance.